Augusto-Lescano/GUI-for-YT-DLP/README.md

 # GUI-for-YT-DLP
-A friendly graphical user interface for yt-dlp
+A friendly graphical user interface for yt-dlp built with C#